Free Market versus Status Quo

-Case on point.
-In the past year as OPEC lost control of cartel pricing, under competitive bidding the price of oil fell from $100 to $50/barrel.
+Case in point: In the past year as OPEC lost control of cartel pricing, under competitive bidding the price of oil fell from $100 to $50/barrel.

 Are we hearing the financial talking heads on MSNBC, CNN, Bloomberg, and other media outlets praising the return of free market action?
 No, they are bemoaning the decline in energy stocks and the change it forces upon the stock market.